Install Linux Mint Debian Edition (LMDE 6) in Expert Mode

 # partprobe $DISK && sgdisk -p $DISK

-4. Encryption and file systems
+4. Encryption and File Systems

 4.1 Encrypt root partition

-NOTE: Volume is opened and mapped to /dev/mapper/root
+Volume is opened and mapped to /dev/mapper/root

 , as suggested by the Discoverable Partitions Specification.